discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 Here the idea was to make the simplifying assumption, that the adversary does not chose the ordering of the numbers: they are presented in increasing order.
-If the player knew the length of the sequence then this would be trivial, since the maximum is the last value.
+If the player knew the length of the sequence, then this would be trivial, since the maximum is the last value.
 But without this knowledge, it's not so easy.

 The problem becomes equivalent to what I call the "Last yellow card game":

 * There are $n$ cards, where $n$ is unknown to the player.
-* Every card has two faces: one is gray, and one is either yellow with probability 0.5 or orange with probability 0.5.
+* There is a deck of $n$ cards, and each of them is yellow with probability 0.5 or orange with probability 0.5.
-* The cards are placed one after another, with gray sides facing up.
 * The player is given the total number of orange cards.
 * The cards are revealed one by one, and the player should stop on the last yellow card.